-Shahaddah Jack, a 20-year-old bilingual spoken word poet and activist has been recommended to City Council as the City of Toronto’s inaugural Youth Poet Laureate.
+Shahaddah Jack, a 20-year-old bilingual spoken word poet and activist was appointed by City Council as Toronto’s inaugural Youth Poet Laureate on October 9.

-The Youth Poet Laureate Program was initiated at the recommendation of the Toronto Youth Cabinet in November 2023 to recognize and celebrate their 25th Anniversary.
-The Youth Poet Laureate will serve as a literary ambassador for young people across Toronto, working to elevate the status of poetry, language and young writers by inspiring and engaging youth to share their stories through written and spoken word.
+The Youth Poet Laureate serves as a literary ambassador for young people across Toronto, working to elevate the status of poetry, language and young writers by inspiring and engaging youth to share their stories through written and spoken word.
+The Youth Poet Laureate Program was initiated at the recommendation of the Toronto Youth Cabinet to recognize and celebrate its 25th Anniversary.

 Shahaddah is a journalism student at Toronto Metropolitan University; she uses her poetic lens to explore human rights, the Black experience, and the challenges of adolescence.
 Shahaddah has performed on over 100 stages, including events such as the Toronto International Festival of Authors and Nuit Blanche, and she recently released her debut novel and single.
 She has been recommended for appointment following a competitive process adjudicated by the City’s current Poet Laureate, Lillian Allen, and representatives from the Toronto Youth Cabinet.